 In their thesis, important points are already defined, but in real word, it wouldn’t be simple like this, it’s still hard to find an data base which has already gave you all the important points, so when we want to us their algorithm we should write another function to choose the important points .

+Conclusion

-L’itinéraire obtenu grâce à l’algorithme accorde plus d’importance au coût qu’à la durée du trajet.
-De ce fait, le véhicule préférera souvent aller vers les nœuds les moins couteux même si cela implique de s’éloigner de sa destination finale.This algorithm try to build a new approximation network, scarify the precision and achieve the efficiency.
+This algorithm try to build a new approximation network, scarify the precision and achieve the efficiency.
 But it still have some problems, therefor, we can’t directly just copy what they have done.
 However we are inspired by this thesis, we can use their model, with some personal modification to make it suitable to our project.

 Annex